FusionAuth/fusionauth-site/site/_drafts/storing-user-data.md

    userId: JSON.parse(localStorage.user).id
 };
 ```
 On successful login, the app is storing data about the user in [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage "Jump to Mozilla Docs").
-This line adds the user’s ID to the [state of this component](https://reactjs.org/docs/faq-state.html "Jump to ReactJS Docs").
-This allows us easy access to the user ID, which we will use for both the API calls we’ll make.
+This line adds the user's ID to the [state of this component](https://reactjs.org/docs/faq-state.html "Jump to ReactJS Docs").
+This allows us easy access to the user ID, which we will use for both the API calls we'll make.

 We are going to add a similar bit of code to the ```load``` function.
 In the ```configuration``` function called at the bottom of ```load```, add this line: ```this.setState({config: config});```.
 The modified code looks like this: